jjcarrol/Photon_Relay/README.md

-# Photon_Relay
+# Photon_Relay2
-Allows Smartthings to control a Particle Photon (spark core) as a 8 relay switch
+Allows Smartthings to control a Particle Photon (spark core) as a 8 relay switch, (included polling states, and detecting if core is offline)

 To set up
 1. Put the INO code on your Photon